From BR Bullpen

 He played one season as "Bobby Kelly".
 As of 2007, he is in the top six among Panama-born players in terms of major league at-bats.

 After his playing career ended, he became a minor league coach in the San Francisco Giants organization and was originally named as the manager of the Panamanian team in the 2006 World Baseball Classic.
 He stepped back from his role of Panama's manager only weeks before the WBC opened because he did not feel Panamanian clubs were letting their top players be available.
 In 2005 and 2006, he was the skipper of the Augusta GreenJackets of the South Atlantic League.
 In 2006 he won the South Atlantic League Manager of the Year Award after producing a league-best record of 92-47, and in 2007 he was promoted to hitting and first base coach with the San Francisco Giants.
 He did return to Panama as manager for the 2013 World Baseball Classic Qualifiers, but they failed to advance despite playing host; they lost in the finale to the Brazilian national team, which had far fewer notable names.
+In 2015, he moved across the diamond to the role of third base coach for the Giants.

 Notable Achievements